capullo-tech/RadioCapullo/README.md

 **RadioCapullo** creates an atmospheric music environment running in multiple android devices in a star topology.
 All listeners play the music at exactly the same time, increasing the overall volume and the depth of field.

+With RadioCapullo you can give new life back to old android phones and old amp-speaker systems.
+This is a sweet combination of the 3.5mm audio jack era.

 ```
 Gathered with friends but no loudspeaker?
 What if everyone's phone could play in unison.